SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 This shows that you can have an application passively receive **a copy of all REST request-reply traffic** as it moves through the broker, **without impacting the original actors**.
 This functionality could be very useful for logging, diagnostics, or audit.

 ## [C] Building a Replier Messaging App
 Duration: 0:15:00

 ### (AKA Who Needs a REST Server??)

 Now that we have verified that the REST MicroGateway feature is passing through the various REST requests, let's take a look at some sample/example code to generate a response using a messaging topic consumer.

-The following section assumes you are using the Solace Java JCSMP API, which is availalbe at our [Samples GitHub repo](https://github.com/SolaceSamples/solace-samples-java-jcsmp).
+The following section assumes you are using the Solace Java JCSMP API, which is available at our [Samples GitHub repo](https://github.com/SolaceSamples/solace-samples-java).
 However, the modifications and concepts apply to other Solace APIs and other messaging APIs (JMS, C, C#, JavaScript, etc.).
 Other APIs are available on https://github.com/solacesamples/

 Positive
 : For a video guide on how to download, setup, run, and configure the Solace Java Samples, check out these videos: [Solace Java Samples Part 1](https://www.youtube.com/watch?v=eTcmeLzkFN8&list=PLY1Ks8JEfJR5H6LMgs6EJ_SYcDf3IZsjd&index=5) and [Solace Java Samples Part 2](https://www.youtube.com/watch?v=14yUT5pdyBk&list=PLY1Ks8JEfJR5H6LMgs6EJ_SYcDf3IZsjd&index=4)

 ### Shutdown the RDP

 Negative
-: Using PubSub+ Manager, CLI, or SEMP: shutdown or disable the RDP to prevent parallel flows from occuring.
+: Using PubSub+ Manager, CLI, or SEMP: shutdown or disable the RDP to prevent parallel flows from occurring.

 ### Make a Replier App

-Take a look at the [Basic Replier (source code)](https://github.com/SolaceSamples/solace-samples-java-jcsmp/blob/master/src/main/java/com/solace/samples/jcsmp/features/BasicReplier.java) sample application.
+Take a look at the [Basic Replier (source code)](https://github.com/SolaceSamples/solace-samples-java/blob/master/src/main/java/com/solace/samples/BasicReplier.java) sample application.
 We are going to modify it slightly.

 1. Change the topic subscription from `tutorial/requests` to `GET/>`, approximately line 50.
 (Could be any REST verb, using wildcards or not)
 1. Inside the `onReceive()` callback method (approximately line 75), replace the line `reply.setText(text);` with the following, for something more interesting/dynamic: